Center for Strategic and International Studies: 1980s

 In 1986, several Georgetown University professors criticized CSIS staff members for giving academically unsupported assessments of foreign policy issues during public interviews.
 Donations to Georgetown University decreased because of its association with CSIS.
-A special committee studied the friction, and its report stated that CSIS was more focused on the media than to scholarly research and recommended that CSIS be formally separated from Georgetown University.
+A special committee studied the friction, and its report stated that CSIS was more focused on the media than on scholarly research and recommended that CSIS be formally separated from Georgetown University.
 On October, 17, 1986, Georgetown University's board of directors voted to sever all ties with CSIS.

 The Center for Strategic and International Studies was incorporated in Washington, D.C. on December 29, 1986, and the formal affiliation between Georgetown and CSIS ended on July 1, 1987.

 1990s

 The center became an incorporated nonprofit organization to raise its endowment and expand its programs to focus on emerging regions of the world.
 The work of the trustees and counselors with the center after the dissolution of the Soviet Union in the 1980s left CSIS in a unique position to develop the nation's foreign policy with the United States as the world's sole superpower.
 It signified a degree of institutional maturation and prestige that the founders had not imagined when they founded the center in the early 1960s.

 After the end of the Cold War, there emerged a suspicion in Washington that the United States was not as well equipped as it ought to be to compete in the international economy.
 This outlook drove CSIS to set up a project in early 1990 that, to some, seemed removed from traditional strategic and international concerns.
 The idea that America should focus on its problems at home to strengthen its role abroad evolved into the Commission on the Strengthening of America, chaired by Senator Sam Nunn and Senator Pete Domenici.

 David Abshire saw the commission as a way to examine and improve upon economic policy, coming to the conclusion that the White House should reorganize the Executive Office of the President to include a National Economic Council with a national economic adviser on the model of the National Security Council.
 This new focus on economic policy led CSIS to increase its research focus on international economics and issues concerning the North American Free Trade Agreement, the World Trade Organization, the International Monetary Fund, the World Bank as well as global health and the environmental and societal effects of climate change.
 These issues merged into CSIS's mission to complement its traditional focus on international security issues.
-Up to the present day, CSIS has been dedicated to finding ways to sustain American prominence and prosperity as a force for good in the world, according to the CSIS website.